-Traditionally, the Causes of Death, Australia dataset is released annually, approximately 15 months after the end of the reference period.
-The 2015 causes of death dataset has been released approximately six months earlier than usual, allowing more timely access to Australian mortality data.
-For more information on process changes see A more timely annual collection: changes to ABS processes (Technical Note) in Causes of Death Australia, 2015 (ABS 2016a).
+Causes of death data are published annually approximately 9 months after the end of the reference period.
+The 2015 causes of death dataset was released approximately six months earlier than usual, allowing more timely access to Australian mortality data.
+For more information on process changes see A more timely annual collection: changes to ABS processes (Technical Note) in Causes of Death Australia, 2015 (Cat. no. 3303.0).

 There is a focus on fitness for purpose when causes of death statistics are released.
 To meet user requirements for accurate causes of death data it is necessary to obtain information from other administrative sources before all information for the reference period is available.
 This specifically applies to coroner certified deaths, where extra information relating to the death is provided through police, toxicology, autopsy and coronial finding reports.
 A balance therefore needs to be maintained between accuracy (completeness) of data and timeliness.
-The ABS provides the data in a timely manner, ensuring that all coding possible can be undertaken with accuracy prior to publication.
+ABS provides the data in a timely manner, ensuring that all coding possible can be undertaken with accuracy prior to publication.

 As coroner certified deaths can have ill-defined causes of death until a case is closed within the coronial system, a revisions process was introduced to enhance the cause of death output for open coroner cases.
 This process enables the use of additional information relating to coroner certified deaths either 12 or 24 months after initial processing.
-See Explanatory Notes 52-55 and the Causes of Death Revisions, 2012 and 2013 (Technical Note) in Causes of Death, Australia, 2014 (ABS 2016b), for further information on the revision process.
+See Explanatory Notes 59-62 and the Causes of Death Revisions, 2015 Final Data Technical Note in Causes of Death, Australia, 2017 (Cat. no. 3303.0), for further information on the revision process.

-Causes of Death, Australia, 2015 (ABS 2016a) does not include revised data for the 2013 or 2014 reference periods.
-The ABS remains committed to the revision of coroner-referred deaths and will release revised data for these reference periods in early 2017.
+Causes of Death, Australia, 2018 (Cat. no. 3303.0), does not include revised data for the 2017 and 2018 reference periods.
+The ABS remains committed to the revision of coroner-referred deaths and will release revised data for 2017 reference year in early 2020.
+2018 reference year data will be released in early 2021.

-Preliminary Estimated Resident Population (ERP) data is compiled and published quarterly and is generally made available five to six months after the end of each reference quarter.
-Every year, the 30 June ERP is further disaggregated by sex and single year of age, and is made available 5-6 months after the end of the reference quarter.
+Preliminary estimated resident population (ERP) data are compiled and published quarterly and is generally made available five to six months after the end of each reference quarter.
+Every year, the 30 June ERP is further disaggregated by sex and single year of age, and is made available five to six months after the end of the reference quarter.
 Commencing with data for the September quarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data becomes available.
 In the case of births and deaths, the revised data is compiled on a date of occurrence basis.
 In the case of net overseas migration, final data is based on actual traveller behaviour.
 Final estimates are made available every 5 years after a census and revisions are made to the previous inter-censal period.